alibaseit/vendingmachine/README.md

 [ONE_EURO, ONE_EURO, ONE_EURO, ONE_EURO, ONE_EURO, FIFTY_CENT, TEN_CENT, FIVE_CENT, ONE_CENT]

 When user select option 2, and if there is no sufficient coinage the app will throw NotSufficientCoinageException.

+In option 2, the application updates coin inventory properties file.